Acoustic-Structure Interaction Creates Sound

 When a vibrating structural object disturbs the gas or liquid (the fluid) carrying the acoustic pressure waves, sound is created.
 The vibrating object in question may be a plate, membrane, or solid.
 This process is also referred to as acoustic-structure interaction.
 The pressure waves in the fluid medium also produce vibrations in the solid.
 The interaction is two-way, although sometimes, the interaction in one direction is dominating.
 An everyday example of this is the speaker cone in a sound system.

-Modeling acoustic-structure interaction involves the coupling of physics from two different fields: acoustics and structural mechanics.
-In some cases, both the acoustic pressure waves in the fluid and the vibrations of the solid are strong enough to affect each other significantly; the coupling should then be implemented in both directions.
+Acoustic-structure interaction involves the coupling of physics from two different fields: acoustics and structural mechanics.
+In some applications, both the acoustic pressure waves in the fluid and the vibrations of the solid are strong enough to affect each other significantly, resulting in two-way coupling.

 In a loudspeaker, the structural displacements of the voice coil impose a vibration of the speaker cone membrane.
 This leads to pressure changes in the surrounding air and creates the sound signal heard by the listener.

 If you observe a bass speaker cone as it produces sound at a very low frequency, you may notice that it moves back and forth.
 When it moves forward, the cone compresses the air in front of it, thereby increasing the air pressure.
 As it then moves back, beyond its initial position, it reduces the air pressure.
 The continued movement of the cone causes a wave to radiate at alternating high and low pressure at the speed of sound.
 The air surrounding the speaker cone also influences the cone movements, for example, in terms of so-called added mass.
 These effects need to be taken into account when designing and optimizing speakers.

 Deformation and velocity fluctuations of a vibrating micromirror.